opentext-idol/idol-tutorials/tutorials/introduction/containers/README.md

 After completing this tutorial, you will have a working end-to-end system, from ingest with NiFi to search with Knowledge Discovery Find.

+> NOTE: Official Knowledge Discovery software containers are distributed in a Docker repository.
+A personal key is required to access them.
+To request a key, contact OpenText support from the [Software Entitlements Portal](https://sld.microfocus.com/mysoftware/index).
+Alternatively contact your OpenText Account Executive or Partner Manager.

 ## PART I - Knowledge Discovery containers with Docker

 Set up your machine for Docker and download the Knowledge Discovery Containers Toolkit.